Rules and Event Information

 - Production - 20+ Dancers | 6:00 Standard | 10:00 Extended

-Note: Extended time limits include set-up and tear-down of props and stage sets.
+NOTE: All Solos, Duos/Trios, Groups and Lines are allowed an additional 1 minute total time (3 minutes for Productions) for set-up and tear-down of props and stage sets.
+If a routine exceeds the total Standard or Extended Time plus the allowed prop set time stated above, penalties may be assessed.
 Routines must be pre-registered for Extended Time as this cannot be added after a routine has already performed.

 - Acro Dance - Acrobatic routine incorporating dance choreography